MohamedAbdellah/A-todo-List/README.md

 3                         //this user number passw                    // password

-and another file called User3ToDList.txt and its contains the tasks of this user list
+and another file called User3ToDList.txt and its contains the tasks of this user list. naming the files baised on the user number each file called "User"usernumber.txt ,or "User"usernumber"ToDoList".txt.